 Call 1-866-NEW-LUNG for free services to help you quit.

 Every Try Counts

 Every try counts in your journey to become smoke-free.
 Try this text message program from SmokeFree.gov to build the skills and confidence you need to stop smoking.
-You’ll receive texts with challenges and tips to keep you on track.
-You haven’t failed as long as you keep trying.Download the app
+You’ll receive texts with tips and encouragement to keep you on track.
+You haven’t failed as long as you keep trying.Text Message

 SmokefreeTXT is a mobile text messaging service designed for adults and young adults across the United States who are trying to quit smoking.
 The program was created to provide 24/7 encouragement, advice, and tips to help smokers quit smoking and stay quit.